Q: Where is the memorial or statue?

 Q: Are there boundary markers at the border?

 A: Yes, boundary monuments 100, 101 and 102 are in the park.
 100 & 101 are approximately .25 miles apart and 101 & 102 are about 3 miles apart.
-The markers were placed within line of site of each other.
+The markers were placed within line of sight of each other.
 The markers start in El Paso, Texas and end in San Diego, California.
 There is more information in the reference files under REME, U.S./Mexico Border.

 Q: Where can we cross the border?